1. What does your typical (work) day look like?

 My history helps me look at the AudienceView solution from the perspective of an arts organization.
 I’ve been an Executive Director, General Manager and Patron Services Director among other roles, so I can look at questions being posed and problems that need solutions with a view of the entire organization.
 This experience allows me to address the varying needs of each department.
 I also feel that everyone in an arts organization needs to work in the box office to understand the entire lifecycle of a customer and how the data that is captured there allows organizations to grow and succeed.

-3. What trend should arts administrators pay close attention to in the second half of 2018?
+3. What trend should arts administrators be paying close attention to?

 From a commercial point of view, I think there will continue to be a question about the secondary market and pricing and how one can work with them to maintain control and revenue.